 Second, while there is a long history of al Qaeda and other jihadist groups employing covert operatives and inspiring jihadist grassroots operatives or lone wolves like Fort Hood shooter Nidal Hasan, there is no history of al Qaeda employing true sleeper operatives, that is, operatives who burrow undetected into a society and then remain dormant until called upon to act.
 Because of this, we remain extremely skeptical that al Qaeda has ever had a sleeper network in the United States.
 If it had, it would have used it by now.

-Would the al Qaeda core leadership like to conduct a spectacular terrorist attack on the 9/11 anniversary?
+Would the al Qaeda core leadership like to conduct a spectacular terror attack on the 9/11 anniversary?
 Absolutely.
 Does it have the capability?
-That is unlikely.
+It is unlikely.

 A Grassroots Focus

 As we noted in our annual jihadist forecast, we believe the greatest threat to the United States and the rest of the West in 2011 emanates from grassroots jihadists and regional franchises.
 However, the civil war in Yemen and developments in Somalia have preoccupied the attention of al Qaeda in the Arabian Peninsula (AQAP) and al Shabaab — the two regional jihadist franchises that have shown the intent and capability to conduct transnational attacks — leaving them very little opportunity to do so.
 Therefore, we believe the greatest threat of an attack on the 9/11 anniversary will come from the grass roots.

 The bad news is that grassroots operatives can be hard to identify, especially if they operate alone; the good news is that they tend to be far less capable than well-trained, more “professional” terrorist operatives.
 And this means they are more likely to make critical mistakes that will allow their attacks to be detected and thwarted.